floridianfishe/sample-iot-SAMIFlameTempMonitor/README.md

-# An IoT system using SAMI for remotely monitoring fire and temperature
+# Monitor Fire and Temperature Using an Arduino, Raspberry Pi and SAMI

 Build a fire and temperature monitoring system using SAMI, off-the-shelf sensors, Arduino Uno, Raspberry Pi, and an Android application.